-The first part of this approach focuses on what can be done in the mouth to create greater oral health as well as whole being wellness.
-This includes things like good oral hygiene, brushing, flossing and other methods.
+The first part of this approach focuses on what can be done in the mouth to create better oral health and whole being wellness.
+This includes good oral hygiene, brushing, flossing, regular dental care, and other methods.

 The second perspective focuses on tools and techniques that raise immunological health.
 Increasing the health of our immune system is the primary tool we have to create greater oral health.
 Supporting the immune system properly can create an environment in the body that is unsuitable for the bacteria that cause gum disease.

-Like all aspects of health, it is important to remember that the body works as a whole and to address the source of the problem (the mouth) as well as the rest of the body.
+Like all aspects of health, it is important to remember that the body works as a whole to address the source of the problem.

 Improving Immunological Health to Fight Gum Disease

-There are many factors that affect the immune system and the body’s ability to effectively handle bacteria in the mouth, including:
+Many factors affect the immune system and the body’s ability to handle bacteria in the mouth effectively, including:

-- Diet: To support oral health, it is important to eat a mineral rich diet, consume plenty of quality fats and eliminate foods like vegetable oils and sugar.
+- Diet: To support oral health, it is essential to eat a mineral-rich diet, consume plenty of quality fats, and eliminate foods like vegetable oils and sugar.

-- Lifestyle: For immune health, it is important to get enough sleep, address stress, and avoid lifestyle habits like smoking that can affect oral health.
+- Lifestyle: For immune health, it is essential to get enough sleep, address stress, and avoid lifestyle habits like smoking that can affect oral health.

-- Oral Hygiene: Understanding the mouth/body connection makes it easy to see how good oral health habits can greatly affect the immune system as a whole.
-(Here is a peek into my own oral health routine)
+- Oral Hygiene: Understanding the mouth/body connection makes it easy to see how good oral health habits can significantly affect the immune system as a whole.
+(Here is a peek into my oral health routine.)

-Fundamental to any attempt at creating greater oral health as well as whole being wellness is to stop putting toxins into the system.
-It is important to understand the two main ways that toxins can be introduced to the system through the mouth:
+Fundamental to any attempt at improving oral health and whole-body wellness is to stop putting toxins into the system.
+It is crucial to understand the two main ways that toxins get into the body through the mouth:

-- The toxins that are inadvertently introduced to prevent disease through the use of oral hygiene products.
+- The toxins are introduced inadvertently through oral hygiene products, like antimicrobials.

-These two concepts, to prevent disease and to create health, are central to fighting gum disease and they are important in different ways.
-We can see this debate most clearly in history with the example of Louis Pasteur, the ‘father’ of modern medicine and germ theory and Antoine Beauchamp, a contemporary of Pasteur’s who promoted a related theory but with a different focus called cellular (or terrain) theory.
+These two concepts are central to fighting gum disease and are essential in different ways to prevent disease and create health.
+We can see this debate most clearly in history with the example of Louis Pasteur, the ‘father’ of modern medicine and germ theory, and Antoine Beauchamp, a contemporary of Pasteur’s who promoted a related theory but with a different focus called cellular (or terrain) theory.

-These two theories support the realization that if we want to create optimal health, our primary focus must be to create health, then to secondarily address disease prevention.
+These two theories support the realization that if we want to create optimal health, our primary focus must be to create health, and secondarily, address disease prevention.
 So, our primary intent must be on wellness protocols of creating health.

-Therefore, we must be aware of introducing any additional harmful substances into our system as these may impair our immunological efforts to create health.
-This especially applies if the sunstances we introduce to the system are under the guise of preventing disease.
-For example, if we introduce toxins into the system by applying germ theory (prevent disease) approach, we are not addressing the primary focus, to create health.
+Therefore, we must be aware of introducing any additional harmful substances into our system, as these may impair our immunological efforts to create health.
+This especially applies if the substances we introduce to the system are under the guise of preventing disease.
+For example, if we introduce toxins into the system by applying the germ theory (prevent disease) approach, we are not addressing the primary focus of creating health.

-While supporting the body as a whole to improve immune health through diet and lifestyle is vital and should be addressed first, it is also important to address the colonization of harmful bacteria in the mouth directly to fight gum disease:
+While supporting the body as a whole to improve immune health through diet and lifestyle is vital and should be addressed first, it is also essential to address the colonization of harmful bacteria in the mouth directly to fight gum disease.

 Brush Your Teeth Correctly to Reduce Gum Disease

-Just like other notable doctors and researchers from history like Weston A Price and Edward and May Mellanby, Dr. Charles Bass was an early pioneer of oral health and medicine and he shed some light on a technique proven to reduce the population of bad bugs in the mouth.
-It is known as the Bass Brushing technique and it works to break up colonies of harmful bacteria hidden within the gum line.
-It is much more gentle and effective than traditional brushing methods and has been shown to help fight gum disease and gingivitis.
+Like other notable doctors and researchers from history like Weston A Price and Edward and May Mellanby, Dr. Charles Bass was an early oral health and medicine pioneer.
+He shed some light on a technique proven to reduce the population of bad bugs in the mouth.
+It is known as the Bass Brushing technique, and it works to break up colonies of harmful bacteria and plaque buildup hidden within the gum line.
+It is much more gentle and effective than traditional brushing methods and helps fight gum disease and gingivitis.

-In fact, Dr. Bass was once told that he needed to have all of his teeth pulled due to his severe gum disease and used his knowledge of microbiology, his microscope and trial and error to discover this method of brushing.
-He was able to save his teeth and died with all of his original teeth intact.
+In fact, a dentist told Dr. Bass that he needed to have all of his teeth pulled due to his severe gum disease and used his knowledge of microbiology, his microscope, and trial and error to discover this brushing method.
+He saved his teeth and died with all of his original teeth intact.

 Conscious flossing goes hand in hand with proper brushing.
 Paying attention to what our flossing uncovers is a huge step toward creating greater oral health in our lives.
 OraWellness explains how to floss consciously:

-2. Stop and look at the floss after each flossing point.
+- Stop and look at the floss after each flossing point.
 Look for any discoloration on the floss.
-Any color (blood or yellowish color) is a clear sign you have active infection in the gum pockets around those teeth.
+Any color (blood or yellowish color) indicates you have an active infection in the gum pockets around those teeth.

-4. Feel as you floss for any pain, sensitivity or signs of swelling.
+- As you floss, feel for any pain, sensitivity, or signs of swelling.

-Bottom line here is if you have any color on the floss (bleeding gums) or bad small, you have an active infection in the gum pockets between those two teeth.
+The bottom line here is if you have any color on the floss (bleeding gums) or bad smell, you have an active infection in the gum pockets between those two teeth.

-- Wellnesse Whitening & Remineralizing Toothpaste – the DIY recipe I’ve been making for years, meticulously sourced and now available from yours truly!
+- Wellnesse Whitening & Remineralizing Toothpaste – The DIY recipe I’ve been making for years, meticulously sourced, and now available for purchase!

 Learn About Oil Pulling

-Oil pulling is a technique out of ancient Indian (ayurvedic) medicine.
-This excellent technique not only cleanses the mouth, it also helps to detoxify the whole system.
+Oil pulling is a technique out of ancient Indian (Ayurvedic) medicine.
+This excellent technique not only cleanses the mouth but also helps to detoxify the whole system.
 Here is a link to an article that details the benefits, science, and technique of oil pulling.

 Learn Free Techniques to Improve Mouth Ecology

-There is a direct link between the amount of saliva we produce and our ability to maintain a healthy, disease free mouth environment.
+There is a direct link between the amount of saliva we produce and our ability to maintain a healthy, disease-free mouth environment.
 The unfortunate fact is saliva production declines as we age.
-It is no surprise that the risks of gum disease as we age increases in step with the decline in saliva production.
+It is no surprise that gum disease risks increase with the decrease in saliva production.